Information Technology Services

 Disabling Zoom AI Companion

 You can enable and disable the Zoom AI Companion settings for all meetings you host.
-To disable any of the Zoom AI features, follow the instructions above, then toggle the setting(s) “off.”
+To disable Zoom AI features, follow the instructions in Configure your Zoom AI Companion Experience, then toggle the setting(s) “off.”

-Note: Meeting attendees are encouraged to communicate with the meeting host if they prefer to have AI tools enabled or disabled during the session.
+Note: Meeting attendees are encouraged to communicate with the host if they prefer to have AI tools enabled/disabled during the session.